skphy/Makefile/makefile.rst

 .. code-block::
-   :caption: A cool example

 		The output of this line starts with four spaces.

 **hellomake.c**